 - Build or customize an openly licensed graphic or other resource for your discipline area, and share it via OER Commons.

-- Is there a way you can use Google Lit Trips http://www.googlelittrips.org/ or maybe the Google Street View of museums https://www.google.com/culturalinstitute/beta/project/streetviews to create an activity for one of your courses?
+- Is there a way you can use Google Lit Trips or maybe the Google Street View of Museums to create an activity for one of your courses?

-- Use H5P (or a similar tool) to create an activity for your class to review for a test or assess prior knowledge about a topic
+- Use H5P (or a similar tool) to create an activity for your class to review for a test, or to assess prior knowledge about a topic.

-- Take a look at the OER Faculty Patchbook and make a contribution.
+- Look at the Open Faculty Patchbook and make a contribution.

 - Find an open textbook in your discipline area and write a review.

 Which activities did you choose?
 Write a reflection on your blog to share your experience.
-What did you experiment with?
-Why did you chose to do whatever you did?
+What did you use to experiment?
+Why did you choose to do whatever you did?
 How will you use the new ideas, formats or approaches that you experimented with when you are designing learning experiences?

-- How you did it (what tools and resources) did you use?
+- How you did it (what tools and resources).

-- Why you chose those particular activities to experiment with?
+- Why you chose those activities to experiment with.

 Add graphics and videos where appropriate.
 Come up with a jazzy title.
-Tweet your published blog post as #oextend
+Add an openly licenced and featured image.
+Tweet a link to your published blog post to @ontarioextend and be sure to include the hashtag #oextend

 Hopefully experimenting was both fun and enlightening.
-If you have any ideas about experimenting you’d like to share, be sure to tweet #oextend or send an email to firstname.lastname@example.org
+If you have any ideas about experimenting you’d like to share, be sure to tweet to @ontarioextend with the hashtag #oextend or send an email to firstname.lastname@example.org